hannsadrian/MemoryCLIP-Dresden/README.md

 # 📚 MemoryCLIP Dresden

 This is a project to remind of the bomb war and especially the attack on Dresden at the 13./14.
 February 1945.<br>
-This is a school project created by students of the 9th grade.
+It is a school project created by students of the 9th grade.

 ## 🤨 How does it work?